 It seems as though every few months our smartphones are getting smarter and smarter.
-The ability to provide immediate information, an instant connection, or even mobile banking has provided a convenience that leaves us wondering how we ever managed without it.
+The ability to provide immediate information, an instant connection, geo-tagging, or even mobile banking has provided a convenience that leaves us wondering how we ever managed without it.
 Though the technology is ever advancing and making our lives innumerably better, the abundance of information in a phone makes it very difficult to secure data storage relating to our personal information.

 Most of us go through our daily routine without a thought of who might be watching.
-Whether we’re going to work, school, lunch, the gym, or coffee, we most likely have a smartphone with us that is quietly tracking our movements.
+Whether we’re going to work, school, lunch, the gym, or coffee, we most likely have a smartphone with us quietly tracking our movements.

 Who is Tracking Your Movements?